Trader May Have Lost $9M in Exit from USDT

 MEV researchers Flashbots estimate that $8.3M was extracted from transactions on the Ethereum mainnet in the past 24 hours.
 More than $623M has been extracted through MEV from Ethereum to-date.

-Terra Network Shuts Down Again; Binance Delists LUNA and UST Pairs
+Terra Network Restarts After Second Shutdown; Binance Delists LUNA and UST Pairs

 The trade punctuated a week rocked by the failure of Terra’s algorithmic stablecoin UST.
 The leading centralized stablecoin, Tether (USDT), briefly lost its peg yesterday, sparking panic among holders.